 Including with grandparents, aunts, uncles, and in-laws.

-Lunch is the main meal here – get outta here with your dinner.
+Lunch is the main meal here – get outta here with your evening sup.

 When the holidays roll around, the principal at my job here teaching English in Madrid blusters into the staff room demanding everyone’s participation at the upcoming holiday meal.
 We’re given two choices: comida or cena (lunch or dinner).

-Comida literally means food or meal, but it’s no coincidence that the same word is used to signify lunch.
+Comida literally means food or meal, but it’s no coincidence that the same word is used to signify the main meal here which is eaten around 2pm.
 Often, you’ll be asked if you have eaten yet, meaning if you’ve had lunch.
 Dinner is much smaller, and breakfast is practically nonexistent.

-However, Sunday lunches are more lavish affairs, with nicer than usual meals and lots of time spent sitting and talking even after everyone’s finished eating.
+However, Sunday lunches are more lavish affairs, with nicer than usual meals and lots of time spent sitting and talking even after everyone has finished eating.
 This post-meal event has its own name: sobremesa.
-This occurs without fail after all meals, whether you’re in a restaurant or at home.
-The Spanish are aghast when they hear that no such thing exists in the US, and that servers will bring you an unsolicited check as soon as you’ve finished (sometimes even before).
+This occurs without fail after all meals – whether you’re in a restaurant or at home.
+The Spanish are aghast when they hear that no such thing exists in the US, and that servers will bring you an unsolicited check as soon as you’ve finished eating (sometimes even before).
 In Spain they won’t bring it unless you ask and doing otherwise would be considered extremely rude.

-Making time for family and friends is not a special event that requires obedience and a pat on the back once done.
+Making time for family and friends isn’t some annual special event that requires obedience and a pat on the back once done.